joelostblom/booleannet/README.md

-This is an attempt to covnert the booleannet package to Python3.
-All the text in the README below is for the [Python2 version from the original author](https://github.com/ialbert/booleannet).
+**This is an attempt to convert the booleannet package to Python3.
+All the text in the README below is for the [Python2 version from the original author](https://github.com/ialbert/booleannet).**

 Boolean Network Modeling
 ========================